FINDING INNER REFUGE

 WHERE: 970 Blanshard Street, Victoria

-REGISTRATION: You may pay at the door for individual classes ($15 each) or save money by registering for the full 3-part course plus retreat ($50).
+REGISTRATION: You may pay at the door for individual classes ($15 each) or save money by registering for the full 3-part course.
 Payment in advance guarantees you a place and speeds up the process at the door.
-Payment in advance will be available until noon on Nov 17.
+Payment in advance will be available until noon on Jan 19.

 We all want a solution to our problems and spend much of our time and energy seeking refuge outside of ourselves – in our social life, our work, or indulging in meaningless activities.
 This is a fruitless search since none of these has true power to help us.
 We can find true refuge from suffering only within ourselves, by cultivating deep experiences of love, compassion, and wisdom.